rameloni/tywaves-chisel/README.md

     - [ ] For loops code generation
     - [x] Temporary values (also inside `when` and `otherwise` blocks)

+## Future work
+- Internals
+  - Use [intrinsics](https://circt.llvm.org/docs/Dialects/FIRRTL/FIRRTLIntrinsics/) as a communication method to propagate type information between Chisel and CIRCT instead of [FIRRTL annotations](https://circt.llvm.org/docs/Dialects/FIRRTL/FIRRTLAnnotations/).
+Annotations are used temporarily and need to be replaced with a mechanism more suitable for MLIR operations.
+This change should enable the acceptance of PRs in the official repositories.
+  - Create a new debug file format independent of HGLDD that is free from the code patterns and limitations of VCS internals.
+HGLDD is built using some internal VCS names and methods that overcomplicate the format in general cases.
+- Performance
+  - Profiling and performance overhead
+  - Remove the VCD rewriter step to improve the performance of `tywaves-rs` and Surfer.
+  - Parallelize the [`TyVcdBuilder`](https://github.com/rameloni/tywaves-rs/blob/6880f6b20b661e88baae7555cb2e8b33763a8148/src/tyvcd/builder.rs#L30-L38) to further improve the performance of the viewer.
+- Feature Extensions
+  - Extend and test the infrastructure of Tywaves to support other languages integrated into CIRCT.
+  - Enable type information for module instances in the viewer UI.
+  - Automatically choose how to render a value based on the type name: either based on the name of the type or by defining an API that allows users to define how to render a value, similar to a `toString()` method.
+  - Enable switching between multiple IRs in the viewer dynamically (i.e., Chisel, FIRRTL, Verilog).
+  - Introduce a new specific visualization for hardware streaming interfaces (i.e., providing a new abstract view like showing deserializing a whole message received).
+This would work for Tydi but also for other streaming protocols if a standard interface for visualization is provided.

 # Versioning and tools ([ref](https://github.com/rameloni/tywaves-chisel-demo/wiki/Tywaves-internals#tywaves-software-architecture))

 Use the new name of the library in your sbt dependencies: `com.github.rameloni::tywaves-chisel-api:<version>`.